jeffreyadams/atlasofliegroups-docs/tutorial/induction/real_induction.rst

 Real Induction
 ----------------

+Real parabolic induction in ``atlas`` is normalized; the infinitesimal character is preserved.

 Now that we have a real parabolic subgroup of :math:`G`, let's compute an induced representation.
 First we need to choose and write down a representation, i.e., a parameter, for the Levi factor :math:`L`.
 For example, let's take the trivial representation::